Don't let 'hindsight' ruin your chances of success with foresight - forward planning.

 - Look for the quietest room in the home, away from potential disruptions and disturbances from inside and outside.

-- Use your computer and webcam instead of your smartphone; your computer is a much better option, more professional, and shows stability (and a stable location for performing remote work).
+- Use your computer and webcam for the meeting, instead of your smartphone; your computer is a much better option, more professional, and shows stability.

-- Reduce all visual distractions in the frame, including all obstacles between you and the prospective employer — e.g., people, pets, children, robotic devices, and the distracting, possibly disconcerting, unsettling, distressing or alarming shadows, reflections and noises they might create.
+- Reduce all visual distractions in the frame, including all obstacles between you and the prospective employer — e.g, people, pets, children, robotic devices, and anything distracting such as shadows and reflections.

-- Choose your background wisely — some people would recommend a 'book-lined shelf' to be the best background for an online meeting, but a blank wall is probably a better background, again, to eliminate visual distractions in the frame.
+- Choose your background wisely.
+I would not recommend a 'book-lined shelf' to be the best background for an online meeting, but a blank wall to eliminate visual distractions in the frame.

 - Ask a neighbour or friend to look after pets or younger children who may find it hard to keep quiet, especially if you anticipate the interview to run longer than an hour.

-- Eliminate the potential for unpredictable and unexpected distractions — it might be impossible to disconnect your doorbell, but you can place a note on your door: "Interview in progress: Please return after .'
+- Eliminate the potential for unpredictable and unexpected distractions — it might be impossible to disconnect your doorbell, but you can place a note on your door: (interview in progress: Please return after 2 pm).

-- Mute your smartphone and turn off all other unnecessary mobile devices to avoid all unwanted notification sounds.
-(You will be able to view any emergency notifications on your muted phone.)
+- Mute your smartphone and 'mute' all other mobile devices to avoid unwanted notification sounds.

 It's always best to be as natural as possible, but be especially mindful of your body language